FabriJuncal/CRUD-Project-Manager/README.md

 # CRUD-Project-Manager
-> ## Project developed in the Frontend HTML5, CSS3, JavaScript, AJAX and the plugin sweetalert2 for alerts and in the Backend PHP and MySql.
+> ## Project developed in the Frontend HTML5, CSS3, JavaScript, AJAX and the plugin js <a href="https://sweetalert2.github.io/">sweetalert2<a> for alerts and in the Backend PHP and MySql.

 # Login
 ## A login was created for administrators with hashed passwords.